 These are some of our favorite fall books we’ve reviewed.
 I will be editing this post as we add a few more.
-You can find round ups like this here on our
+You can find round ups like this Fall book round up, here on our Book Review Page.

-Leaf Jumpers by Carole Gerber is a beautifully illustrated, informative book that all all about leaves in autumn.
+Leaf Jumpers by Carole Gerber is a beautifully illustrated, informative book that all about leaves in autumn.
 It’s not the most exciting book but is a good teaching resource and tool when you are teaching your child about the changing seasons.
 I can’t say this is a must read, but it’s useful and worth a look at your local library.

 Autumn: An Alphabet Acrostic by Steven Schnur is a lovely book that is also a wonderful introduction into this form of poetry for young children.
 Each page has a poem about the season, from Acorns, to Owls to Pumpkins.
 Each letter of the words are a jumping off point for a sentence in the poem.
 The beauty of this book is that it reads well traditionally as well as individual poems which really makes it two books in one.

 Apple Picking Time by Michele Benoit Slawson was not what I was expecting, it was so much more.
 I was expecting a basic book about picking apples at an orchard.
-This book is anything but basic, it’s dreamy and while reading it I almost felt as thought I was back in time when a whole community would come to a stand still for something like apple picking.
+This book is anything but basic.
+It’s dreamy and while reading it I almost felt as thought I was back in time when a whole community would come to a stand still for something like apple picking.
 The protagonist is Anna a little girl who works hard in the orchard along side her parents and grandparents.
-She isn’t as fast as her parents, but with hard work and the support of her family she reaches her goal and fills a bin!
-I loved this book, I didn’t even try to read it to my son, he simply wouldn’t sit long enough.
+She isn’t as fast as her parents, of course.
+But with hard work and the support of her family she reaches her goal and fills a bin!
+I loved this book, however, I didn’t even try to read it to my son, he simply wouldn’t sit long enough.
 The text is long and I would suggest it for preschoolers and up.